-In this article, we have compiled a list of what we think are the 5 best Linux video players and thoroughly discuss their features.
+In this article, we have compiled a list of what we think are the five best Linux video players and thoroughly discussed their features.

 There are a lot of free and open-source video players available for Linux today.
-Most of them do the basic job pretty well.
-However, some players provide additional features and you can pick which one would suit you best depending on the feature list.
+Most of them do the primary job pretty well.
+However, some players provide additional features, and you can pick which one would suit you best, depending on the feature list.

-What we like best about VLC is the controls that you can use while watching a video.
-You can slow down or fasten the playback, and revert it back to normal speed at any time.
+We like best about VLC is the controls that you can use while watching a video.
+For example, you can slow down or fasten the playback and revert it to normal speed at any time.

 In addition, VLC 4.0 will be released later this year with a brand new user interface, making the entire video watching experience more intuitive and full of features for videos of all sorts.
-So, we can’t wait to see what this amazing media player will provide us in the near future.
+So, we can’t wait to see what this amazing media player will provide us soon.

-Definitely, VLC remains as the standard by which all other Linux video players should be judged.
+VLC remains the standard by which all other Linux video players should be judged.

 - Plays everything – files, discs, webcams, devices and streams.